girder/large_image_wheels/README.md

 Using `--find-links` seems like the best choice of these options.
 Downstream packages can list the expected modules in `install_requires`.
 Installation doesn't become any harder for platforms without wheels, and custom-built libraries are supported.

+Newer versions usually have an extra `.1` added to the original python package's version number to ensure that pip and other installers will resolve to our published wheel uniquely.

 ## Special use cases

 ### GeoDjango